Adobe After Effects: History

-After Effects was originally created by David Herbstman, David Simons, Daniel Wilk, David M. Cotter, and Russell Belfer at the Company of Science and Art in Providence, Rhode Island, where the first two versions of the software, 1.0 (January 1993) and 1.1, were released by the company.
-CoSA, whose CEO was William J. O'Farrell, along with After Effects was then acquired by Aldus Corporation in July 1993, which was in turn acquired by Adobe in 1994, and with it PageMaker.
+After Effects was originally created by David Herbstman, David Simons, Daniel Wilk, David M. Cotter, and Russell Belfer at the Company of Science and Art in Providence, Rhode Island.
+The first two versions of the software, 1.0 (January 1993) and 1.1, were released there by the company.
+CoSA with After Effects was acquired by Aldus Corporation in July 1993, which in turn was acquired by Adobe in 1994.
+Adobe acquired PageMaker as well.
 Adobe's first new release of After Effects was version 3.0.

-The following is the list of versions of After Effects over the years, including the first two versions released by CoSA.

-Third-party Plug-ins, Scripts, and Extensions
+Third-party integrations

-After Effects functionality can be extended through a variety of third-party integrations, the most common integrations are: plug-ins, scripts, and extensions.
+After Effects functionality can be extended through a variety of third-party integrations.
+The most common integrations are: plug-ins, scripts, and extensions.

-After Effects Plug-ins
+Plug-ins

-Plug-ins are predominantly written in C or C++ and extend the functionality of After Effects, allowing for more advanced features such as particle systems, physics engines, 3D effects, and the ability to bridge the gap between After Effects and another application.
+Plug-ins are predominantly written in C or C++ and extend the functionality of After Effects, allowing for more advanced features such as particle systems, physics engines, 3D effects, and the ability to bridge the gap between After Effects and another.

-After Effects Scripts
+Scripts

 After Effects Scripts are a series of commands written in both JavaScript and the ExtendScript language.

 After Effects Scripts, unlike plug-ins, can only access the core functionality of After Effects.

 Scripts are often developed to automate repetitive tasks, to simplify complex After Effects features, or to perform complex calculations that would otherwise take a long time to complete.

 Scripts can also use some functionality not directly exposed through the graphical user interface.

-After Effects Extensions
+Extensions

 After Effects Extensions offer the ability to extend After Effects functionality through modern web development technologies like HTML5, and Node.js, without the need for C++.

 After Effects Extensions make use of Adobe's Common Extensibility Platform or CEP Panels, which means they can be built to interact with other Adobe CC apps.